Netanyahu welcomes Sudan’s openness to peace deal: ‘The whole region will benefit’

 Israeli Prime Minister Benjamin Netanyahu welcomed Sudan's statement, and said it reflects a brave decision by the chief of Sudan's Sovereignty Council, Abdel Fattah al-Burhan.

+"Israel, Sudan and the entire region would benefit from a peace agreement and could build a better future for all the region's peoples.
+We will do everything to make this vision a reality," Netanyahu said.
+He had met Burhan in Uganda in February and they agreed to normalize ties.
+Experts estimate that Sudan is interested in normalizing ties with Israel in exchange for removal of U.S. sanctions.

+Sudan's foreign minister walked back the statement by the senior official smoehow, according to reports in Arabic-language media outlets.
+The minister said Sadiq was not authorized to remark on Sudan's relationship with Israel, and that the ministry had not discussed normalization of relations at all.

-Speaking to Sky News Arabia, Spokesperson Haidar Badawi Sadiq said he does not deny that there is contact between Israeli and Sudanese officials.
+The Sudanese ministry's spokesperson Haidar Badawi Sadiq had told Sky News Arabia on Tuesday that he cannot deny that there is contact between Israeli and Sudanese officials.
 He also said there is no reason for continuing hostility between the two countries, adding that an agreement would be based on mutuality and would safeguard the interests of Sudan without compromising its principles.

 - What Sudan Really Wants From Israel After Normalization

-Note: UPDATE: Sudan reportedly fires official who touted peace deal with Israel